Cultural lag: Social Change With Respect to Culture and Original Nature (1922)

 Social Change with Respect to Culture and Original Nature is a 1922 work by Ogburn.
 This work was crucial in drawing attention to issues with social changes and responses.
-In this work he first coined the term 'cultural lag' to describe a lag between material and non-material cultures.
+In this work he coined the term cultural lag to describe a lag between material and non-material cultures.
 Ogburn states that there is a gap between traditional cultural values and the technical realities in the world.
 This work was innovative at the time of its release and brought light to the issues of 'cultural lag' and the possible solutions that could fix these issues.
 This was not the first time these issues have been looked at, but this is the first time that real solutions were presented.
 Ogburn's theory was not widely accepted at first due to people having different interpretations of the work.
 In the book he also details the four factors of technical development, which are: invention, accumulation, diffusion, and adjustment.
 In the work he suggests that primary engine of change and progress is technology, but that it is tempered by social responses.
 The book had mixed a mixed response because many interpreted his findings in many different ways.